THE COLLEGE OF ETHNIC STUDIES' 50th ANNIVERSARY

 The College of Ethnic Studies was established in Fall 1969 through the efforts of dedicated students, faculty, and community members.

-The four departments and one program - Asian American Studies, Africana Studies, Latina/Latino Studies, American Indian Studies, and Race and Resistance Studies - offer over 175 courses each semester to meet the needs of 6000 students.
+The five departments and one program - Asian American Studies, Africana Studies, Latina/Latino Studies, American Indian Studies, and Race and Resistance Studies - offer over 175 courses each semester to meet the needs of 6000 students.
 Our curriculum assists students complete their general education; pursue a personal interest in ethnic studies; teach subjects in elementary, secondary, community and college level institutions; or critically inform their professional and vocational skills in areas such as business, social welfare, law, and medicine.

 The ethnic studies field is unique as an educational experience that redefines the lives of people of color from their own perspectives.
 This is implemented through the cooperative efforts of students, faculty, and members of the community invested in meaningful education who provide resources and curricula to the university and the community at-large.